uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

 - Present your plan for the remainder of your usability tests.
 Describe who you will target for participation, what goals you have for the additional tests, planned roles for each team member, and any new approaches you will employ.

+As you assemble this documentation of the iterative improvement of your design, you may find that some changes feel minor relative to the overhead of documenting those changes.
+Your goals in this documentation are to:

+- Show your work in the iterative design process, giving us enough insight to understand your progress.
+- Capture a record to which you can return in preparing your report and presentation.

+You may choose to not fully document minor changes, but be sure to document enough for these two goals.

 #### Samples from Prior Offerings